danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [EndBug/label-sync](https://github.com/EndBug/label-sync) - :octocat: An action that allows you to sync labels from a repository or a config file
+- [SimplifyJobs/webpack-ext-reloader](https://github.com/SimplifyJobs/webpack-ext-reloader) - Add hot reloading to your webpack WebExtension! 🔥
 - [Bhupesh-V/tutorialdb](https://github.com/Bhupesh-V/tutorialdb) - A search 🔎 engine for programming/dev tutorials,
 - [WordPress/openverse](https://github.com/WordPress/openverse) - Openverse is a search engine for openly-licensed media.
 This monorepo includes all application code.
 - [riccox/meilisearch-ui](https://github.com/riccox/meilisearch-ui) - 😎 An open-source, pretty, simple and fast ⚡ meilisearch admin dashboard UI for managing your meilisearch instances 🕹